Droidking18/matcha/README.md

 	* forgot.php - The file responsible for if user forgot password
 	* header.php - The file responsible for my header
 	* index.php - The landing page
-	* likes.php - The file responsible for likes
 	* login.php - The file responsible for login
 	* logout.php - The file responsible for logout
 	* mail.php - The file responsible for email
 	* mailver.php - The file responsible for mail verification
-	* merge.php - The file responsible for merging images
-	* photo.php - The file responsible for photos
 	* signup.php - The file responsible for signing up
 	* upload.php - The file responsible for uploading data
 	* verify.php - The file responsible for verification